 Modern Slavery Statement

-Roost Opco 3 Limited (company number 14519252) (“Student Roost”) issues this statement in accordance with Section 54(1) of the Modern Slavery Act 2015 for the financial year ending on 31 December 2023.
+Roost Topco Limited issues this statement in accordance with Section 54(1) of the Modern Slavery Act 2015.
+This is a group statement that covers all subsidiary entities (collectively referred to as “Student Roost”) for the financial year ending on 31 December 2024.

 Outlined below are the steps we have taken, and are undertaking, to prevent modern slavery within our group and supply chain.